Duncol/Communicator9000/README.md

  - implementation of few additional features (more complex layout in GUI, other rooms, maybe file attachment option)

  <hr>

+ <b>HOW TO RUN IT</b>

+This program is (by now, for test purposes) configured to run on "localhost".
+First you need to run "MyServer" In order to manage requests of future clients.

 Simple chat viewed with Swing, working with a simple server.
 Server logic uses derby db (jdbc) for user and password storage/verification.
 Client invokes server logic via RMI and uses the outcome.